 In the back row of the courtroom sat Wael Ali’s family and friends, about six people.
 When the potential jurors were given a 10-minute recess and slowly filed out of the courtroom, Ali’s family remained seated in the back.
 The trial is expected to take about two weeks.

-Wael Ali was arrested in September of 2011, after a lengthy investigation by Howard County police resulted in him being charged for his brother's murder.
+Wael Ali in September of 2011, after a lengthy investigation by Howard County police resulted in him being charged for his brother's murder.

-The brothers had a turbulent past and were known to fight.
+The brothers had a turbulent past and .
 They went absent without leave from U.S. Army boot camp in 2007 and were arrested in 2007 after investagors found a U.S. government-issued handgun on the brothers during a search in Arlington, VA on August 17.

 The day Wasel is believed to have been killed, August 22, 2007, their home was searched by Howard County police in relation to the Arlington case.
 That same day Wasel admitted to an ongoing theft scheme at Banna Republic at the Mall in Columbia and implicated Wael.
 Wael went to pick him up.

 They are last seen on a surveillance tape together at 6:45 p.m., but then part ways.
 Police said Wael Ali’s whereabouts are unaccounted for in the 25 minutes after the two left the mall, until he calls a friend, distraught and saying his brother has gone “missing.”